AFLplusplus/AFLplusplus/README.md

 Set `export AFL_SKIP_CPUFREQ=1` for afl-fuzz to skip this check if you cannot run afl-system-config with root privileges on the host for whatever reason.

+Note there is also `sudo afl-persistent-config` which sets additional permanent boot options for a much better fuzzing performance.

+Note that both scripts improve your fuzzing performance but also decrease your system protection against attacks!
+So set strong firewall rules and only expose SSH as a network service if you use these (which is highly recommended).

 If you have an input corpus from step 2 then specify this directory with the `-i` option.
 Otherwise create a new directory and create a file with any content as test data in there.